Non-self-adjointness of the Klein-Gordon operator on a globally hyperbolic and geodesically complete manifold. An example: Introduction

 \section{Introduction}

 Essential self-adjointness of the Laplacian (with a domain consisting of compactly supported smooth functions) is a quantum counterpart of completeness of classical motion i.e. geodesical completeness of the manifold.
 The known result of \cite{Strichartz} shows that for geodesically complete Riemannian manifolds Laplacian is essentially self-adjoint (quantum complete).
-On the other hand if the manifold is a part of a bigger space (metric extends smoothly through a smooth boundary) then the Laplace operator is not essentially self-adjoint.
-Although there is no one to one correspondence (there are non-complete manifolds with self-adjoint Laplace operator), we see that if we work only in the classically complete manifold setup we do not need to worry anymore about corresponding quantum completeness property.
+On the other hand, if the manifold is a part of a bigger space (metric extends smoothly through a smooth boundary), then the Laplace operator is not essentially self-adjoint.
+Although there is no one-to-one correspondence (there are non-complete manifolds with self-adjoint Laplace operator), we see that if we work only in the classically complete manifold setup we do not need to worry about corresponding quantum completeness property.

 In the Lorentzian signature situation is more complicated.
-There is no natural notion of completeness and there are several proposed definitions which correspond to different (equivalent for Riemannian manifolds) characterizations of this property: geodesic completeness, timelike Cauchy completeness and finite compactness \cite{Global-lor}.
+The counterpart of the Laplacian is the d'Alembert operator $\dA=-\nabla_\mu\nabla^\mu$ (see Section \ref{sec:dA}).
+It is formally symmetric in the Hilbert space of square integrable function with respect to the natural measure $\mu_g$ associated to the metric.
+However, there is no natural notion of completeness and there are several proposed definitions which correspond to different (equivalent for Riemannian manifolds) characterizations of this property: geodesic completeness, timelike Cauchy completeness and finite compactness \cite{Global-lor}.
 One can argue that global hyperbolicity (see \cite{Ellis-Hawking, Global-lor}) is also related \cite{Global-lor}.
 For globally hyperbolic manifolds all previously mentioned properties are implied by geodesic completeness \cite{Beem-fin}.
 The question is thus if the self-adjointness is ensured by this property.
 Positive answer seems possible in light of the Riemannian case.
-Indeed, in many special and important situations one can show that the Klein-Gordon operator is essentially self-adjoint \cite{Derezinski2016, Vasy2017}.
+Indeed, in many special and important situations one can show that the d'Alembert $\dA$ as well as Klein-Gordon operator $\dA+m^2$ are essentially self-adjoint \cite{Derezinski2016, Vasy2017}.